zmon1010/kendo-ui-core/CONTRIBUTING.md

 - Semicolons are nice.
 Use them.
 - Double quotes
 - No trailing whitespace
-- Declare variables at the top of a scope
 - Return early
 - Be JSHint Valid